 Eventually a repository for the original images will be established.
 Inquiries about specific images, beyond what is presented, may be made by writing to email@example.com

 The Ed Trayes Photography Archives are dedicated to his students; past, present and future.
 All proceeds from print, card and commercial download purchases go directly into a scholarship fund for photography and master of journalism students at Temple University.
-Tax-deductible donations may be made directly at any time by writing Scholarship Fund, Ed Trayes Photography Archives at Temple University, Klein College of Media and Communication, Philadelphia, Pennsylvania 19122 USA.
+Tax-deductible donations may be made directly at any time by visiting giving.temple.edu/Trayes or writing to Scholarship Fund, Ed Trayes Photography Archives at Temple University, Klein College of Media and Communication, Philadelphia, Pennsylvania 19122 USA.

 Also, it is important to recognize those who have had considerable impact on Ed Trayes as a photographer and as a teacher of writing, editing and photography.
 They include Kermit Pysher, Donald Herd, Margery Trayes, Clyde Harding, Paul Swensson, Thomas Engleman, Robert Pockrass, Tom Boland, Al Nerino, P. Henry Culp, Hillier Krieghbaum, and James Markham.